 My second book, titled Signed, Sealed, Delivered: Celebrating the Joys of Letterwriting (published by Simon & Schuster), is a history of letter writing, written after I found a treasure of letters in the backyard of a decrepit brownstone on Manhattan’s Upper West Side.
 The letters had been written in the late nineteenth and early twentieth century from a son to his mother, and included the daily notes he sent to her during his four years at Princeton.

-My discovery of the letters of James Seligman, along with my lifelong love of letters and the fact that my oldest son was leaving for college — would he ever write to me? — sent me off on a quest to define the qualities of letters that make them so special.
+My discovery of the letters of James Seligman, along with my lifelong love of letters and the fact that my oldest son was leaving for college — would he ever write to me? — sent me off on a quest to understand the history of letter writing, and to define the qualities of letters that make them so special.

-The family boasted some of the most astonishing individuals in America’s history: Percival Lowle, the patriarch who arrived in America in the seventeenth to plant the roots of the family tree; Reverend John Lowell, the big-hearted preacher; Judge John Lowell, lawyer extraordinaire and a member of the Continental Congress; Francis Cabot Lowell, manufacturer and founder of the Industrial Revolution in the US; James Russell Lowell, American Romantic poet and abolitionist; Lawrence Lowell, one of Harvard’s longest-serving and most controversial presidents; and Amy Lowell, the twentieth century Pulitzer Prize-winning poet who lived openly in a Boston Marriage with the actress Ada Dwyer Russell.
+The family boasted some of the most astonishing individuals in America’s history: Percival Lowle, the 68-year old patriarch who arrived in America in the seventeenth to plant the roots of the family tree; Reverend John Lowell, the big-hearted preacher; Judge John Lowell, lawyer extraordinaire and a member of the Continental Congress; Francis Cabot Lowell, manufacturer and founder of the Industrial Revolution in the US; James Russell Lowell, American Romantic poet and abolitionist; Lawrence Lowell, one of Harvard’s longest-serving and most controversial presidents; and Amy Lowell, the twentieth century Pulitzer Prize-winning poet who lived openly in a Boston Marriage with the actress Ada Dwyer Russell.